 Rate increases and inflation have been a popular topic in the news and conversation recently, but how do these rate hikes really affect you?

-Since the beginning of 2022, the Fed has raised rates five times for a combined 3.00% increase in interest rates, with their latest hike in mid-September raising the rate by 75 basis points.
+Since the beginning of 2022, the Fed has raised rates seven times to a range of 4.25 to 4.5%, with their latest hike in mid-December raising the rate by 50 basis points.
 Banks use the Fed rate as a guide to help determine the rate they charge for certain products such as mortgages, personal loans, or auto loans.

-Economists predict continued interest rate increases by an additional 1.50% through 2023, which by design would make borrowing more expensive and should decrease the amount of money in circulation and lower inflation.
+The policymakers forecasted continued interest rate increases by an additional 0.75% through 2023, which by design would make borrowing more expensive and should decrease the amount of money in circulation and lower inflation.

 So let’s take a closer look on how rising interest rates can affect you in your daily life.